kmagiera/babel-watch/README.md

 1. You filesystem configuration doesn't trigger filewatch notification (this could happen for example when you have `babel-watch` running within docker container and have filesystem mirrored).
 In that case try running `babel-watch` with `-L` option which will enable polling for file changes.
 2. Files you're updating are blacklisted.
 Check the options you pass to babel-watch and verify that files you're updating are being used by your app and their name does not fall into any exclude pattern (option `-x` or `--exclude`).

 #### Application doesn't restart when I change one of the view templates (html file or similar):

 You perhaps are using autowatch.
 Apparently since view templates are not loaded using `require` command but with `fs.read` instead, therefore autowatch is not able to detect that they are being used.
 You can still use autowatch for all the js sources, but need to specify the directory name where you keep your view templates so that changes in these files can trigger app restart.
 This can be done using `--watch` option (e.g. `babel-watch --watch views app.js`).

-#### I'm getting an error: *Cannot find module 'babel-core'*
+#### I'm getting an error: *Cannot find module '@babel/core'*

-`babel-watch` does not have `babel-core` listed as a direct dependency but as a "peerDependency".
-If you're using `babel` in your app you should already have `babel-core` installed.
-If not you should do `npm install --save-dev babel-core`.
-We decided not to make `babel-core` a direct dependency as in some cases having it defined this way would make your application pull two versions of `babel-core` from `npm` during installation and since `babel-core` is quite a huge package that's something we wanted to avoid.
+`babel-watch` does not have `@babel/core` listed as a direct dependency but as a "peerDependency".
+If you're using `babel` in your app you should already have `@babel/core` installed.
+If not you should do `npm install --save-dev @babel/core`.
+We decided not to make `@babel/core` a direct dependency as in some cases having it defined this way would make your application pull two versions of `@babel/core` from `npm` during installation and since `@babel/core` is quite a huge package that's something we wanted to avoid.

 #### Every time I run a script, I get a load of temporary files clogging up my project root